Let’s Take a Look at SEO Trends: How to Rank Higher in 2021

 Google’s mobile-first index means that the search engine now ranks pages based on their versions designed for mobile devices.
 As such, even if your site performs flawlessly on a desktop, but it’s hard to use and sluggish when viewed on a smartphone, your SEO rankings will likely suffer.

 For this reason, optimizing your site for mobiles is no longer optional.
 In reality, you’ll need to spend even more time making sure your mobile site is fast and usable.
 This is also called making your website responsive, since the goal is for it to work well regardless of the screen size or device type used to view it.

 You’ll also need to consider how your site will actually work on different screens.
-For example, if you’ve designed your navigation for desktop browsing, is it still as intuitive and simple to use on mobile devices?
+For example, if you’ve designed your navigation for desktop browsing, is it still intuitive and simple to use on mobile devices?
 If your site contains additional elements, such as pop-ups, you’ll also need to ensure that they don’t interfere with the mobile user experience.

 Thankfully, this is not as difficult as it might seem.
 For instance, the vast majority of WordPress themes and plugins are built with responsive design in mind.
-However, to avoid any issues, you should still make sure to thoroughly test your site on multiple devices.
+However, to avoid any issues, you should still make sure to test your site on multiple devices thoroughly.

 6. Focus on More Personalized Results

 It often seems like people are getting less patient by the day.
 They want to find the information they need much more quickly, for instance, which is why Google has placed a greater focus on personalized results.

-Most notably, Google actually gathers information about each individual user to return the most relevant results.
+Most notably, Google gathers information about each individual user to return the most relevant results.
 Another example can be found in Google’s “answer boxes.”